github/docs/content/repositories/creating-and-managing-repositories/deleting-a-repository.md

 **Warnings**:

 - Deleting a repository will **permanently** delete release attachments and team permissions.
 This action **cannot** be undone.
-- Deleting a private {% ifversion ghes or fpt or ghae %}or internal {% endif %}repository will delete all forks of the repository.
+- Deleting a private{% ifversion ghes or ghec or ghae %} or internal{% endif %} repository will delete all forks of the repository.

 {% endwarning %}

-{% ifversion fpt %}
-You can restore some deleted repositories within 90 days.
-For more information, see "[Restoring a deleted repository](/articles/restoring-a-deleted-repository)."
-{% endif %}
+Some deleted repositories can be restored within 90 days of deletion. {% ifversion ghes or ghae %}Your site administrator may be able to restore a deleted repository for you.
+For more information, see "[Restoring a deleted repository](/admin/user-management/managing-repositories-in-your-enterprise/restoring-a-deleted-repository)." {% else %}For more information, see "[Restoring a deleted repository](/articles/restoring-a-deleted-repository)."{% endif %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}